-In 2017, Ms. Li Li served as an Advisor to Shenzhen WuYiKa Technology Co., Ltd. WuYiKa is a comprehensive service platform based on carrier traffic and dedicated to digital online service distribution and payment.
+In 2017, Ms. Li Li served as an Advisor to Shenzhen WuYiKa Technology Co., Ltd ("WuYiKa").
+WuYiKa is a comprehensive service platform based on carrier traffic and dedicated to digital online service distribution and payment.
 It has now become a fast and efficient provider of new media marketing solutions for mobile Internet.

-Ms. Li Li devotes approximately 100% of her time to Shanghai JiuGe Information Technology Co., Ltd.
+Ms. Li Li devotes approximately 100% of her time to JiuGe Technology.

-Li Guang Hui - Mr. Li was appointed Vice General Manager of Beijing Technology in April 2019.
+Guang Hui Li - Mr. Li was appointed Vice General Manager of Beijing Technology in April 2019.
 He is also the Legal Representative of Beijing Technology where he is responsible for the company's SMS operations.
 Mr. Li graduated from Jiang Nan University majoring in business marketing.
 Upon joining Beijing Technology, Mr. Li led the research and development team to complete and implement the SMS platform system.
 He also expanded Beijing Technology's business into multiple industries including airlines, finance, e-commerce and consumer sectors.

 In 2011, Mr. Li served as Marketing Director of YouKu Tudou.
-With YouKu Tudou, Mr. Li established high level relationships with the Ministry of Industry and Information Technology and the Communication Administration Bureau and China Telecoms Operators (China Mobile, China Telecom and China Unicom) to develop and implement projects in the mobile resale (virtual operator) and value-added businesses for YouKu Tudou.
+With YouKu Tudou, Mr. Li established high level relationships with the MIIT and the Communication Administration Bureau and China Telecoms Operators (China Mobile, China Telecom and China Unicom) to develop and implement projects in the mobile resale (virtual operator) and value-added businesses for YouKu Tudou.